iceberg-young/so.log/README.md

 ======

 Add [CSI-SGR] colorized prefixes to each line of log.
-For easy to distinguish and read in console.
+For easy to distinguish and read in text terminal.

 API